efugier/smartcat/README.md

 Three files are used:

-- `.api_configs.toml` stores your credentials, you need at least one API with key or a local ollama setup;
+- `.api_configs.toml` stores your credentials, you need at least one provider with API with key or a local ollama setup;
 - `prompts.toml` stores you prompt templates, you need at least the `default` prompt;
 - `conversation.toml` stores the latest chat if you need to continue it, it's automanaged but you can make backups if you want.